 Creditors and accruals are raised for all amounts billed but unpaid.
 Sundry creditors are normally settled within 30 days.
 Employment on-costs are settled when the respective employee benefits that they relate to is discharged.
 All payables are non-interest bearing.
 The carrying amount of payables represents fair value due to the amounts being payable on demand.
 As a result, interest and credit risk are limited.

-Categorisation of Financial Instruments and Maturity Analysis of Payables Refer to table in Note 33.
+Categorisation of Financial Instruments and Maturity Analysis of Payables

 Risk Exposure Information